jgaudio/katas/README.md

 # katas
-My personal selection of coding katas & technical challenge solutions for fun, practice and job interviews.
+Solutions to my personal selection of coding katas & technical challenges done for fun, practice and to share in job interviews.

 ## Potter Kata